Design

 In spite of its density, the look and feel of College Heights design will be spacious.
 Three-story buildings are designed to be set back from each other.
 Parks, land contour variations, facades, trees, and other landscaping would add visual appeal along varied sight lines.

-At College Heights, design supports community with human-scale, three story buildings, courtyards that foster knowing one’s neighbors, and quiet, traffic-free walkways.
-College Heights encourages social interaction at the office and shops in the Village Square.
-Round-the-clock security adds an extra dimension of safety, reinforcing social ties.
+At College Heights, design supports community with human-scale, three story buildings, courtyards that foster neighbors knowing neighbors, and quiet, traffic-free walkways.
+College Heights design encourages social interaction.
 The design invites people outside in good weather to walk, jog, or sit on the porch.
 Those who want privacy will have it; those who want social interaction will enjoy the Community Center, the residents’ association, and community events.
 All these elements combine to support a sense of community with respect for diversity and privacy.

 Façades: Victoriana?